GUIDE 2025

 • Accurate and up-to-date process knowledge

-• Easy automate process maps
+• Easy automated process maps

 • Capable customer experience